Published 26th June, 2019

 Using this model once again, AS argues that the overestimation is probably in at about 2.5 %.
 To add more sauce to the mix he uses another data point — Imports.
 Growth in Indian imports decreased drastically for the period 2012–2016.
 He argues that in the long run, you ought to see a commensurate decrease in GDP as import rates decline.
 However, this does not happen in India.
 Despite the drastic fall in the growth of imports, real GDP hardly changes during the two periods.
 The fall in imports would be in line with what you would expect if India’s GDP was toned down by about 2.5% — the total overestimated amount as determined by AS.
 Voila, the final nail in the coffin.
 A pat on the back and AS moves on to explain the probable cause behind this misestimation.

 AS believes that most of the blame squarely lies in the new method of estimation, particularly the GDP deflator.
 In the earlier volume based method, prices did not matter as much and so, GDP deflator was of little significance.
 In the new method, it assumes an important place in the overall estimation.
 AS uses a small example to show how this works.
-You can to read more.
+You can click here to read more.

 Economists want to calculate the gross value added in the economy.
 Under the old method price changes mattered less because real growth numbers were largely based on volumes, not values.
 Under the new system, however, values have to be deflated by prices to get real magnitudes.
 Ideally, if output values are deflated by output prices and input values by input prices (what is called “double deflation”), real value added can be properly estimated.
 But the methodology did not also involve a move to such double deflation; the methodology involved deflating both output and input values by output prices.
 This immediately induces a bias as the example below shows